mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 5.  **Filled out API:**  We still many common operations (like variance) that we haven't yet implemented.
 Some of this is due to laziness and some is due to wanting to find the right algorithm.
-6.  **Robust plotting::** Currently this works well for numeric data with a timeseries index but not so well for other data.
+6.  **Robust plotting:** Currently this works well for numeric data with a timeseries index but not so well for other data.

 But most importantly this needs **use** by people with real problems to help us